Anxiety (Doechii song): Composition

-"Anxiety" prominently samples the 2011 song "Somebody That I Used to Know" by Gotye featuring Kimbra, which in turn samples Luiz Bonfá's instrumental "Seville" (1967).
+"Anxiety" is a pop rap song.
+It prominently samples the 2011 song "Somebody That I Used to Know" by Gotye featuring Kimbra, which in turn samples Luiz Bonfá's instrumental "Seville" (1967).

 Critical reception

 Robin Murray of Clash wrote that the song "crosses multiple lands", stressing the "soul vocal, some revelatory lyricism, and hard-hitting flows" for which "the bluntest lines shine out".
 Murray also wrote that in the lyrics, the listener could find Doechii "working towards self-forgiveness, embracing a rounded maturity that can be lost amid the brash glare of the spotlight".
 Elias Andrews of HotNewHipHop wrote that in the 2025 version, the rapper "digs more into the nervy intensity of the single", appreciating the "irregular, somewhat goofy rhythm" from the sample because it "serves as a template for Doechii's vocal approach."
 Andrews also noted Doechii's versatility between rapping and singing, saying that "Anxiety" proves "that she do both masterfully".
-Rolling Stone's editorial staff included it in their mid-year list of the best songs of 2025, labelling it "an especially clear testament to the potency of her creative instincts" that "finds Doechii deploying a dexterous yet playful flow as she navigates interior feelings surrounding the emotion in the song’s title."
-Billboard followed suit, ranking it at 22, with Mackenzie Cummings-Grady regarding it as "one of 2025’s most adventurous pop songs" which "crosses multiple lands, from rap to pop to classical and back again," proclaiming "it encapsulates everything Doechii is a master at: slick pop melodies, fiery bars, and bringing oodles and oodles of charisma to the microphone."
+Rolling Stones editorial staff included it in their mid-year list of the best songs of 2025, labelling it "an especially clear testament to the potency of her creative instincts" that "finds Doechii deploying a dexterous yet playful flow as she navigates interior feelings surrounding the emotion in the song’s title."
+Billboard followed suit, ranking it at 22, with Mackenzie Cummings-Grady regarding it as "one of 2025’s most adventurous pop songs" which "crosses multiple lands, from rap to pop to classical and back again", proclaiming "it encapsulates everything Doechii is a master at: slick pop melodies, fiery bars, and bringing oodles and oodles of charisma to the microphone."

+By contrast, Paste listed it as one of the worst songs of 2025, with writer Lydia Wei criticizing the mismatched melody, the lyrics, and the perceived overuse of the song online.
+Lauren Boisvert of Vice listed it among "popular songs that went viral for the wrong reasons", opining that the lyrics "lacked [Doechii's] usual cleverness" and "didn't quite hold up" in comparison to her current work.
+Joe Wicke of The Diamondback, while claiming that Anxiety "isn't a bad song" and is "far from the worst sample ever", criticized its lack of innovativeness, calling it "disappointing" compared to Doechii's other music and using it as an example, among other songs, of subpar sample usage.